charg960/SatelliteClassificationForWildfirePredictionAndManagement/README.md

 ## Pipeline Architecture

-Built with the `targets` package for fully reproducible execution.
+Built with the `targets` package for reproducible execution.